Tryd3x/zoomcamp/readme.md

 ### **Challenges faced**

-- Setting up `git remote` since `git remote add origin` is deprecated.
-Resolved by using SSH token to setup remote `git remote set-url origin`
+- Setting up `git remote` via http is deprecated.
+Resolved by using SSH key to setup remote `git remote add origin <ssh-url-of-repo>`
 - Faced an issue with volumes.
-Windows is not fond of changing permissions involving linux so using docker managed volumes (volume mount) over host's directory as volume (bind mount) helped solve the issue
+Windows is not fond of changing permissions involving linux so using docker managed volumes (volume mount) over host's directory as volume (bind mount) helped solve the issue.
+- Update on the above fix: changed 'owner:group' permissions of the directory based volume by `sudo chown -R hyderreza:hyderreza <folder_as_volume>`
 - Remote authentication to postgres.